kieksme/thinkport.digital/src/data/post/the-6-most-important-things-i-have-learned-in-my-6-months-using-server-less.md

 5. **Enjoy the Vue while it lasts**

 I was introduced to React when I entered the world of Single Page Applications.
 React is the most popular approach to developing user interfaces.
-It is great, but some of its drawbacks include a learning curve that is too steep, Webpack set up and JSX introduction.
+It is great, but some of its drawbacks include a learning curve that is too steep, pngack set up and JSX introduction.
 We chose to explore alternatives since it was too heavyweight for our immediate use.

 I soon discovered  Vue.js and my life using serverless turned around.
 You can learn all about Vue in just a few days.
 Other significant advantages of Vue include:

-- Everything is a component which manages its own content, design, and code.
+* Everything is a component which manages its own content, design, and code.
 This makes it easy to manage our clients’ projects, which are quite a huge number.
-- You are provided with powerful debugging tools, a Webpack and great organization from the open-source JavaScript framework.
+* You are provided with powerful debugging tools, a pngack and great organization from the open-source JavaScript framework.
-- Vue allows you to develop a desktop application within the browser.
+* Vue allows you to develop a desktop application within the browser.
 This way, you can improve the user experience.

 In the old world, we would be deploying apps through Elastic Beanstalk.
 We would then monitor them for utilization and manage infrastructure.
 In SPAs, however, when you deploy an application, you are copying index.html, bundle.js, and some file dependencies to an s3 bucket which is front-ended by a CloudFront distribution.
 This grants you steady loading and distribution behavior.
 It also enables multi-version management.